 In practical planning, we see five trends:

-- Original data outperforms generic commentary: pages with specific benchmarks and named methods are cited more frequently.
+- Original data is easier to evaluate than generic commentary: pages with specific benchmarks, source context, and named methods give answer systems clearer source candidates.

 - Cluster support matters: pages linked to supporting explainers and service context sustain citations better than isolated posts.